POSTED August 23, 2021

 - Breakdown/Corrective Maintenance

-This is typically what you may be familiar with in your engine service manual, and what most companies follow in the boating industry.
-The manufacturer has a stated timeline of either hours or months/years to perform a certain task (e.g. change engine oil ever 100 hours or once per year).
-This has long been a standard practice as it is easy to follow and implement globally, so the manufacturers can be confident that the tasks are performed correctly and at the correct intervals.
+This is typically what you may be familiar with in your engine service manual.
+It’s also what most companies follow in the boating industry.
+Manufacturers state a timeline of either hours or months/years to perform a certain task.
+This could be for instance, change engine oil ever 100 hours or once per year.
+Being standard practice, it is easy to follow and implement globally.
+This standardisation means manufacturers can be confident that the tasks are performed correctly and at the correct intervals.

 The biggest benefit of planned maintenance is that it is easy to follow and track.
-You can simply set reminders for yourself to book in a service, or most companies now have computer based system that will send you out a reminder that your engine is due for service based on time.
+You can simply set reminders for yourself to book in a service.
+Thankfully, most companies now have computer based systems which send reminders for servicing.
 Typically, with using this type of schedule most engine manufacturers will provide you with a warranty if the services are performed on time and by an approved dealer.

-The downside that we see a lot of in this industry, is that people often don’t do the required hours before the year is up, and think it’s fine to prolong their planned maintenance until they reach the hours – which could be any number of years.
+The downside that we see a lot of in this industry, is that people often don’t do the required hours before the year is up.
+Many think it’s fine to prolong their planned maintenance until they reach the hours – which could years away.
 If you look closely, your maintenance schedule will usually say something like “100 hours or 1 year, whichever comes first”.

 What is condition based maintenance you may ask?

-Sometimes referred to as RCM (Reliability Centred Maintenance), condition based maintenance is a maintenance strategy that uses all the equipment’s data to try and predict a failure before it happens and prolong the planned maintenance schedule.
+Sometimes referred to as RCM (Reliability Centred Maintenance), condition based maintenance is a predictive maintenance strategy.
+It uses all the equipment’s data to try and predict a failure before it happens and prolong the planned maintenance schedule.
 It will use data such as oil pressure, engine temperatures, oil analysis and vibration monitoring.

-This is more common in larger scale installations, but I have seen it successfully implemented in the super yacht industry, working effectively.
+Although more common in larger scale installations, I have seen it successfully implemented in the super yacht industry.
 For this to work to its full potential, you must keep a good record of the equipment data and understand the analysis.
-For example, you could take engine oil samples and vibration readings every 3 months and may able to see slight changes, leading you to an internal problem that you cannot see.
+For example, you could take engine oil samples and vibration readings every 3 months.
+This may let you see slight changes, hinting at an internal problem that you cannot see.
 Alternatively, you see no changes at all, which gives confidence that you can keep the item working longer past its service schedule.

 The upside of this is if you can confidently prove that you can extend the maintenance interval.
 For example, if you extended the oil change from 250 hours to 450 hours, you would save money over the life of the engine if used in a high hour scenario.